-The sooner you buy life insurance, the more affordable it's likely to be.
+The longer you wait to secure life insurance, the higher your rate is likely to be.
 Read on to discover the change in life insurance rates by age.

 Each stage of our lives is like a new chapter in our story.
 With each new chapter, our lifestyle, preferences, and priorities change.
 After all, the things that mattered to you in your 20s are likely very different than the things that may matter to you later in life.